Our Purpose

 NSW State Committee Co-Chair

-Diane Utatao
+Diane Utatao (She/Her)

-Principal, D&I Consulting Services
+Director, D&I Consulting Services

 Kamini Wijekulasuriya

-BOS Furnace Operations Manager, Bluescope Steel
+BOS Furnace Operations Manager, BlueScope Steel

 Kirstin Reblin

-Linda Newby
+Linda Newby (She/Her)

 Head of Business Improvement, Beak & Johnston

-Sholin Sharma
+Sholin Sharma (She/Her)

 Customer Service & Supply Chain Manager, ITW Polymers & Fluids